GENERAL TERMS AND CONDITIONS

 6 CONFIDENTIALITY

-- Each Party (for the purposes of this Section 6, the “Receiving Party”) shall
+- Each Party (for the purposes of this Section 6, the “Receiving Party”) shall:

 (b) not disclose the other Party’s Confidential Information to any third party, except as may be permitted by this Section 6;

-(c) and use such Confidential Information only for the purposes of the Agreement. - Unless otherwise agreed in writing, the Receiving Party shall have the right to:
+(c) use such Confidential Information only for the purposes of the Agreement. - Unless otherwise agreed in writing, the Receiving Party shall have the right to:

 (a) copy Confidential Information only to the extent necessary for the purpose of the Agreement;

-(b) disclose Confidential Information only to those of its personnel who need to know such Confidential Information for the purposes of the Agreement, provided they are bound by confidentiality obligations at least as restrictive as those contained in this Section 6;
+(b) disclose Confidential Information only to those of its personnel who need to know such Confidential Information for the purposes of the Agreement, provided they are bound by confidentiality obligations at least as restrictive as those contained in this Section 6; and

-(c) and disclose Confidential Information to its subcontractors, advisors and Group Companies, provided that such third parties need to know Confidential Information for the purposes of the Agreement, and are bound by confidentiality obligations at least as restrictive as those contained in this Section 6. - Notwithstanding the foregoing, the confidentiality obligations shall not apply to any material or information:
+(c) disclose Confidential Information to its subcontractors, advisors and Group Companies, provided that such third parties need to know Confidential Information for the purposes of the Agreement, and are bound by confidentiality obligations at least as restrictive as those contained in this Section 6. - Notwithstanding the foregoing, the confidentiality obligations shall not apply to any material or information:

 (a) which is generally available or otherwise public other than by a breach of the Agreement on the part of the Receiving Party;